sorrowfulT-Rex/Haskell-Data-Structure/README.md

 My aim is to make a wide range of data structures that ideally would satisfy not performance-sensitive purposes.
 However, since it is a practice code instead of a library, there is no guarantee of correctness and stability.
 Moreover, efficiency was not an design objective.
 Therefore, any performance-sensitive task should not be relied on this.

-Now working on: AVL; Red-Black Tree.
+Now working on: Deque; Red-Black Tree.
-Next to come: Deque; List concatenation.
+Next to come: List concatenation; Unordered List.

 # [MMZKDS/DS.hs](MMZKDS/DS.hs)
 This file provides type classes for immutable data structures.